Contact Seller

 This famous watch and clockmaking family business was founded at 88 Deansgate in 1825 by Joseph Armstrong (born 1801) and 2 of his 13 children, followed him into his Deansgate business - Thomas Armstrong (1829-91) and George Booth Armstrong (1836-91).
 On their father’s retirement in c1858, these two brothers then formed a partnership from the 88 Deansgate premises, changing the name of the business to ‘Thomas Armstrong & Brother’ and by 1860, opening a second retail outlet at 80 Deansgate, Manchester.
 With this additional retail space, the brothers also extending their product offering into jewellery and optical supplies and services.

 Thomas (born Jan 1829 at 88 Deansgate) was the eldest son of Joseph, and a clockmaker, jeweller, silversmith, and optician by profession.
-He was responsible the directing the optical department of the business and moved residence at several times throughout his life, from 88 Deansgate (where in 1861, he shared the residential part of the premises this his own family and brother George), to his death aged 62 in 1891 when he was living at Crofts Bank Road, in the affluent Urmston area, west of Manchester’s city centre.
+He was responsible the directing the optical department of the business and moved residence at several times throughout his life, from 88 Deansgate (where in 1861, he shared the residential part of the premises with his own family and brother George), to his death aged 62 in 1891 when he was living at Crofts Bank Road, in the affluent Urmston area, west of Manchester’s city centre.

 George (born 1836), was a watch, clockmaker and optician and oversaw the clock and watch department of the business and was responsible for the 1879 directory advertisement that stated they could provide “…timepieces for everyday use, factory clocks, electrically regulated clocks, public building clocks and could provide details of their yearly clock-winding service.”
 Like his older brother, George moved residence on several occasion throughout his life, eventually living at 4 Claremont Road, Sale where he passed away in 1891.